Polymerase chain reaction (PCR) is an efficient and cost-effective way to copy or “amplify” small segments of DNA or RNA.

 Using PCR, millions of copies of a section of DNA are made in just a few hours, yielding enough DNA required for analysis.
 This innovative yet simple method allows clinicians to diagnose and monitor diseases using a minimal amount of sample, such as blood or tissue.

 What is PCR?

 Sample preparation Though PCR occurs in vitro, or outside of the body in a laboratory, it is based on the natural process of DNA replication.
 In its simplest form, the reaction occurs when a DNA sample and a DNA polymerase, nucleotides, primers and other reagents (man-made chemical compounds) are added to a sample tube.
 The reagents facilitate the reaction needed to copy the DNA code.

 In addition to detecting diseases in a sample, PCR enables the monitoring of the amount of a virus present, or viral load, in a person’s body.
 In diseases such as hepatitis C or human immunodeficiency virus (HIV) infections, viral load is a good indication of how sick a person may be or how well a person’s medicine and treatment is working.
-Armed with this information, physicians may determine when to start treatment and the person’s response to treatment, making treatment personalized to each individual.
+Armed with this information, physicians may determine when to start treatment and the person’s response to treatment, making treatment personalised to each individual.

 There are three clear steps in each PCR cycle, and each cycle approximately doubles the amount of target DNA.
 This is an exponential reaction so more than one billion copies of the original or “target” DNA are generated in 30 to 40 PCR cycles.

 Before initiating PCR, DNA must be isolated from a sample.
 DNA extraction is a multi-step process that may be done manually or with an instrument like the COBAS® AmpliPrep Instrument, the first instrument that prepared samples automatically without human intervention.
 Following sample preparation, the three-step PCR process is initiated.